indeedeng/imhotep/docs/quick-start.md

 NOTE: Deleting a data file or index from TSV Uploader does not delete the index from Imhotep.
 TSV Uploader shows the list of data files for two weeks after a file's upload date.

 ##IQLWeb
-Use IQLWeb to query the Imhotep backend cluster using Imhotep query language (IQL).
-To launch IQLWeb, open a browser and navigate to the IQL URL provided from the AWS configuration.
+Use IQLWeb to query the Imhotep cluster using Imhotep query language (IQL).
+To launch IQLWeb, open a browser and navigate to the IQL URL provided when you created the cluster on AWS.
 Constructing an IQL query follows these general steps:

 1. Formulate your question.
 2. Select your index and the date range.